Many-Body Anti-Zeno Thermalization and Zeno Determinism in Monitored Hamiltonian Dynamics: Holographic deep thermalization

-Although Hamiltonian evolution, which is spatially local, differs from random Haar-sampled unitaries, it agrees well with the Haar unitary results when the number of measurements $n$ is small.
-As illustrated by the blue dotted lines in Fig. \ref{fig:HDT}, the frame potential exhibits a rapid decay in this regime.
-This behavior is well captured by the HDT theory described in Eq. (\ref{eq:HDT1}), which predicts an exponential decrease, as shown by the orange lines in Fig. \ref{fig:HDT}.
-Notably, this agreement holds across different Hamiltonians, as demonstrated in Fig. \ref{fig:HDT}(a)(b)(c).
+Although the \QZ{spatially-local} Hamiltonian evolution differs from random Haar-sampled unitaries, \QZ{the resulting frame potential dynamics} agrees well with the Haar unitary results when the number of measurements $n$ is small.
+As illustrated by the blue dotted lines in Fig.~\ref{fig:HDTint}, the frame potential exhibits a rapid decay in this regime.
+This behavior is well captured by the HDT theory described in Eq. (\ref{eq:HDT1}), which predicts an exponential decrease, as shown by the orange lines in Fig.~\ref{fig:HDTint}.
+Notably, this agreement holds across different Hamiltonians, as demonstrated in \QZ{the three subplots} of Fig.~\ref{fig:HDTint}.

-Phenomenologically, when the frame potential approaches the same order as its minimal value, $F^{(1)}=(r+1)F_{\rm c}$, saturation starts to kick in.
+Phenomenologically, when the frame potential approaches the same order as its minimal value, $F^{(1)}=(r+1)F_{\rm c}$ with small constant $r$, saturation starts to kick in.
 The number of measurements required for saturation is

 After the saturation of the frame potential, small fluctuations remain.
 These are primarily due to finite-size effects and the limited evolution time in the Hamiltonian dynamics.
 A detailed explanation can be found in Appendix \ref{app:revival}.